Short form cricket

 Short form cricket is a collective term for several modified forms of the sport of cricket, with playing times significantly shorter than more traditional forms of the game.

 A typical short form cricket match can be completed within two to three hours, compared to 7–8 hours for a one-day cricket match, or five days for a Test match.
 They generally are limited overs cricket matches, with each team batting for a maximum of 5 to 20 overs (30 to 120 legal balls) depending on the format.

 These short forms of cricket have been developed locally by various authorities, to fill a perceived marketing vacancy for a form of the sport which can be completed in a few hours, rather than a full day.
 They tend to emphasise the more "exciting" aspects of cricket as seen by more casual observers of the game, which includes aggressive batting and fast run scoring.
-In this regard they are successful, as shortened forms of cricket attract crowds of spectators who might not otherwise attend a cricket match.
+In this regard, they are successful, as shortened forms of cricket attract crowds of spectators who might not otherwise attend a cricket match.

-Twenty20 Cricket
+T20 Cricket

-Although twenty over cricket matches have existed for decades and remains the most popular amateur form of the game, the professional format Twenty20 cricket was introduced by the England and Wales Cricket Board (ECB) in 2003.
+Although twenty-over cricket matches have existed for decades and remain the most popular amateur form of the game, the professional format Twenty20 cricket was introduced by the England and Wales Cricket Board (ECB) in 2003.
 It is a form of one-day cricket in which each team bats for a maximum of only 20 overs, contrasting with 50 overs for a standard one-day match.
 This means a game can be completed in about three hours, making it more palatable for children and families than longer matches.
 The players can also rest.

 The English first-class counties participate in a Twenty20 Cup competition annually.
 Many games are played in twilight, again to enhance family spectator appeal.
 They also feature numerous musical 'stings' for exciting events, such as the dismissal of a batsman, or the hitting of a boundary.
 Such fours and sixes are made easier to achieve by the shortening of the boundaries.

-Major changes from the Laws of Cricket include:
+Major differences from the Laws of Cricket include: